Issue(s): Avengers #89, Avengers #90, Avengers #91, Avengers #92, Avengers #93, Avengers #94, Avengers #95, Avengers #96, Avengers #97

 After Rick uses his power, he passes out, the the Supreme Intelligence tells Captain Marvel that the only way Rick can be saved is "by becoming as one with him once more -- thus giving him your full life-force".
 Mar-vell says this will make him even more of a prisoner than before, but after some slight hesitation, he agrees.

-It is implied that the Skrull Emperor Dorrek is killed at the end of issue #97 and that Anelle is now regent, but as we will see in New Avengers: Illuminati #1, that seems to not be the case.
+It is implied that the Skrull Emperor Dorrek is killed at the end of issue #97 and that Anelle is now regent, but as we will see in New Avengers: Illuminati #1 and Fantastic Four #205-214, that seems to not be the case.
+I guess the idea is that he was frozen along with the rest of the Skulls, and that wears off more quickly than expected.

 There's no real good explanation about how Rick was able to do what he did or why that power subsequently goes away.
 There's also no real resolution to the Kree-Skrull War.
 Both races are frozen now but was that supposed to be permanent?